NikolaiMadlener/NikolaiMadlener/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Nikolai.
-I'm a computer science student at TUM.
+Hi, I'm Nikolai.
+I'm currently building cool stuff for Stanford Biodesign.
+Previously, I been studying and researching at TUM, Stanford and Peking University.

 #### How to reach me:
  - [🌐 Homepage](https://madlener.io)